 School Holiday Programs

-All activities are free, and designed for young people aged 10 and over, and led by Youth Workers.
+All activities are free, led by Youth Workers, and designed for young people aged 10 and over.

 This year we took our creative arts work to another level, and worked with a group of young people who wrote and produced a play about their experiences on the islands.
 They were mentored by our in-house Youth Workers, as well as some of the top performing arts talent from across Queensland.